 - Not routinely (This information can be made available for a civil or criminal law enforcement activity that is authorized by law, upon a written request by the agency).

-- All information is protected by a PIN or password and is monitored by automated and manual controls.
+- All information is protected by a secure FSA ID or password and is monitored by automated and manual controls.

 - COD is developed and maintained under a contract with Accenture, and is housed within a secure facility run under a subcontract with TSYS Inc., one of the largest credit card processors in the world.

-- Interfacing ED systems are operated for the most part within FSA's Virtual Data Center (VDC), located in Meriden, CT, which provides the respective security controls.
+- Interfacing ED systems are operated for the most part within FSA's Virtual Data Center (VDC), located in Plano, TX, which provides the respective security controls.
 The COD data is encrypted as it moves between COD system interfaces.

 - System administrators outside of the VDC provide comparable security controls to protect the system and the information contained therein.